-As per my local contacts, a Kanchipuram Saree is not really a pure Silk Saree unless there is a Silk Mark on it.
+As per my local contacts, a Kanchipuram saree is not really a pure silk saree unless there is a Silk Mark on it.
 So, use that as a yardstick.
-Besides Pure Silk Kanchipuram Sarees you can also but Silk Cotton, pure cotton and wastage silk Sarees.
-The last ones are the ones made from leftover silk threads of Pure Silk Sarees.
+Besides pure silk sarees, you can also buy silk cotton, pure cotton, and wastage silk sarees.
+The last ones are the ones made from leftover silk threads of pure silk sarees.

-Since I was traveling solo in Kanchipuram, I had a funny experience in the Silk Saree shops.
-Most staff are used to big families or a group of women walking in for Sari shopping.
-When I walked in alone, that too not wearing a Sari, they would look around for someone accompanying me.
+Since I was traveling solo in Kanchipuram, I had a funny experience in the silk saree shops.
+Most staff are used to big families or a group of women walking in for saree shopping.
+When I walked in alone, that too not wearing a saree, they would look around for someone accompanying me.
 Realizing that I am alone, they almost lost interest.
-At one place, I had to say, I am coming with my credit card, you can show me Sarees.
+At one place, I had to say, I am coming with my credit card, you can show me sarees.
 Talk of fine cultural nuances.

 Did you know that Kanchipuram Silk or Pattu as it is known in Tamil Nadu is also called Kanjivaram, Conjivaram, and variants like that?
 Yes, there is no difference between Kanchipuram silk and Kanjivaram Silk.

-The third type of Sari shop you can visit is where you can sell your old Kanchipuram Sarees.
-The buyback of Saree depends on the amount of gold woven into it.
-The buyers burn the Saree to extract gold that is obviously re-used.
+The third type of saree shop you can visit is where you can sell your old sarees.
+The buyback of saree depends on the amount of gold woven into it.
+The buyers burn the saree to extract gold that is obviously re-used.